 The ACHC serves as a valuable resource for information on all hybrid dog breeds, provides guidelines for responsible breeding, and promotes the well-being of these unique canines.
 They maintain a registry for designer dogs, acknowledging their lineage and ancestry.

-The Designer Breed Registry (DBR) is another organization focused on registering and promoting mixed-breed dogs.
+Another organization, the Designer Breed Registry (DBR), focuses on registering and promoting mixed-breed dogs.

 The DBR aims to provide breeders, owners, and enthusiasts with a platform to share knowledge, register their dogs, and participate in events specifically designed for designer breeds.
 They also work towards improving breed standards and promoting ethical breeding practices.

-The International Designer Canine Registry (IDCR) is a global organization dedicated to the registration, recognition, and promotion of designer dog breeds.
+The International Designer Canine Registry (IDCR) actively registers, recognizes, and promotes designer dog breeds globally.

 The IDCR seeks to provide a platform for the responsible development of designer breeds, ensuring that they meet specific health, temperament, and conformation standards.
 They maintain a registry for designer dogs and provide resources for breeders and owners alike.